nghiepdev/next-universal-cookie/README.md

 **Note:** Be aware that this will opt you out of [Automatic static optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization) and [getServerSideProps
 ](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering)(Server-side Rendering) for your entire application.

+> This will be deprecated in the next major release!

 ### Integration for each per-page

 ```jsx